auspicious946/jarvis/README.md

 # jarvis
-This project as originally made by a friend of mine.
+This project was originally made by a friend of mine.